-- (1) The amounts reported in this column represent the aggregate dollar amount of annual retainer fees, committee and/or chairmanship fees, and meeting fees, as described in the table above. - (2) The Board awarded 1,000 shares of common stock in December 2014 to each director serving as of September 30, 2014. - (3) The amounts reported in this column represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 "Stock Compensation".
-The first grant on February 20, 2014 consisted of 8,000 stock options to Mr. Fredrick and 5,000 stock options to each of the other directors, other than Mr. Schrier, with an exercise price of \$19.60.
+(5) 1,000 shares of stock awarded as compensation for Mr. Toth serving as the Vice Chairman of the Board.

+(2) The amounts reported in this column represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 "Stock Compensation".
+The first grant on April 2, 2015 consisted of 5,000 stock options to Linda K. Ferrell, Ph.D. with an exercise price of \$18.55.
 The second was a grant to Messrs.
-Kennedy and Toth that were awarded in connection with their re-election to the Board at the 2014 Annual Shareholders' Meeting.
-They each received a grant of 5,000 stock options with an exercise price of \$14.68 pursuant to our policy that each non-employee director re-elected to the Board by our shareholders is granted 5,000 stock options.
-Finally, Mr. Schrier received a grant of 5,000 stock options with an exercise price of \$14.19 pursuant to our policy that each non-employee director appointed to the Board is granted 5,000 stock options.
-For the aforementioned grants, one-third of the stock options vest on the date of grant, another one-third of the stock options vest on the first anniversary date of the grant, and the remaining one-third of the stock options vest on the second anniversary of the date of grant.
-The stock options are priced on the date of grant.
-See table below titled "Directors' Stock Options Outstanding" for aggregate options outstanding at year end. - (4) Included in other compensation is our payment for Mr. Fredrick's travel of \$4,776 and membership dues for a private club of \$1,308.
-Mr. Fredrick reimbursed the Company \$15,226 related to his 2014 medical and insurance premiums. - (5) Mr. Robbins holds positions in our associate global downline network marketing system and we paid him commissions of approximately \$2.8 million in connection therewith.
+Gilbert, Jobe, and Robbins that were awarded in connection with their re-election to the Board at the 2015 Annual Shareholders' Meeting.
+They each received a grant of 5,000 stock options with an exercise price of \$20.95 pursuant to our policy that each non-employee director re-elected to the Board by our shareholders is granted 5,000 stock options.
+For the aforementioned grants, one-third of the stock options vest on the date of grant, another one-third of the stock options are priced on the date of grant.
+See table below titled "Directors' Stock Options Outstanding" for aggregate options outstanding at year-end.